|►||Academic Services Home|

 Students must complete at least 21 credits in course work from at least 2 different departments.
 Most of this course work should be focused primarily on South Asia, or in courses taught by South Asia Faculty on topics relevant to specializations the student has chosen.
 Students may take a maximum of 10 credits in courses that are not focused on South Asia, nor taught by South Asia Faculty, but help to fulfill disciplinary or professional objectives.
 All courses are planned with the program advisor to ensure that both individual and program goals are met.

 Courses taken to fulfill this requirement should be at the 400 level or above.
 A minimum of 10 credits must be at the 500 level or above.
-Students choosing the Thesis option must take a minimum of 9 credits in JSIS 700/Masters Thesis.
+Students choosing the Thesis option must take a minimum of 9 credits in JSIS 700/Masters Thesis in addition to course work requirements.

 By the middle of their third quarter in the program (last quarter of the first year), students must select a faculty advisor and begin to form a Committee consisting of the faculty advisor and one other full-time South Asia graduate faculty member with the approval of the Graduate Program Chair and the student’s advisor.
-This Committee oversees one of the two following “thesis options.”
+This Committee oversees one of the two following options:

 Two Papers and Exam Option